-- 5.1 Licensing authorities will need to satisfy themselves that bingo can be played in any bingo premises for which they issue a premises licence.
+5.1 Licensing authorities will need to satisfy themselves that bingo can be played in any bingo premises for which they issue a premises licence.
 An operator may choose to vary their licence to exclude a previously licensed area of that premises, and then apply for a new premises licence, or multiple new premises licences, with the aim of creating separate premises in that area.
 Essentially providing multiple licensed premises within a single building or site.
-In these circumstances it is not permissible for all the gaming machines to which each of the licences brings an entitlement to be grouped together within one of the licensed premises. - 5.2 Before issuing additional bingo premises licences, the Licensing Authority will consider whether bingo can be played at each of those new premises.
-In these cases this Licensing Authority will have particular regard to the Gambling Commission Guidance on the 'meaning of premises' and how it relates to the primary gambling activity. - 5.3 Under 9.1.2 of the Local Conditions and Codes of Practice, licensees must ensure that the function along with the internal and/or external presentation of the premises are such that a customer can reasonably be expected to recognise that it is a premises licensed for the purposes of providing bingo facilities. - 5.4 Children and young people are allowed into bingo premises, however they are not permitted to participate in the bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed.
-The Licensing Authority will normally require that: - All such machines are located in an area of the premises separate from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance (see Part B section 1.4.3); - Only adults are admitted to the area where the machines are located; - Access to the area where the machines are located is supervised; - The area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder; and - At the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18. - 5.5 All applications for a Bingo Premises licence must be accompanied by a scale plan which includes the location of gaming machines.
+In these circumstances it is not permissible for all the gaming machines to which each of the licences brings an entitlement to be grouped together within one of the licensed premises.

+- 5.2 Before issuing additional bingo premises licences, the Licensing Authority will consider whether bingo can be played at each of those new premises.
+In these cases this Licensing Authority will have particular regard to the Gambling Commission Guidance on the 'meaning of premises' and how it relates to the primary gambling activity. - 5.3 Children and young people are allowed into bingo premises, however they are not permitted to participate in the bingo and if category B or C machines are made available for use these must be separated from areas where children and young people are allowed.
+The Licensing Authority will normally require that: - All such machines are located in an area of the premises separate from the remainder of the premises by a physical barrier which is effective to prevent access other than through a designated entrance (see Part B section 1.4.3); - Only adults are admitted to the area where the machines are located; - Access to the area where the machines are located is supervised: - The area where the machines are located is arranged so that it can be observed by staff of the operator or the licence holder; and - At the entrance to, and inside any such area there are prominently displayed notices indicating that access to the area is prohibited to persons under 18. - 5.4 All applications for a Bingo Premises licence must be accompanied by a scale plan which includes the location of gaming machines.